cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~

 or be defined by a rule giving a meaning to a name (possibly after
-supplying generic args as required by the generic parameters),
+supplying generic arguments as required by the generic parameters),

 ~~~ abnf
       / "(" type ")"
 ~~~

 or be defined in a parenthesized type expression (parentheses may be
-necessary to override some operator precendence), or
+necessary to override some operator precedence), or

 ~~~ abnf
       / "~" S typename [genericarg]